 Stop for a cold drink or a juicy burger at one of the many family-owned bar & grill establishments in the quaint villages that you’ll find every six or seven miles along the route.

-The Wisconsin River Trail Organization is in the process of constructing a paved trail for biking, walking and running that connects our communities of Boscobel, Woodman, and Wauzeka to the river that defines our area.
-WRT is excited to share every step of the process with you, and the group’s end product will be meeting you on the trail with a smile and a friendly “hello.”
-Recently, the group was awarded a $200,000 State Stewardship Grant for the first phase of trail construction, which is scheduled for 2016.
+The Wisconsin River Trail Organization continues their construction of a paved trail for biking, walking and running with the final trail measuring 26 miles long.
+This project connects our communities of Boscobel, Woodman and Wauzeka to the river that defines our area, and WRTO is excited to share every step of the process with you (Facebook group: Wisconsin River Trail Organization, website: www.wirivertrail.org).

-And right now you can enjoy the paved Sanders Creek Trail winds right through the City of Boscobel.
+You can also enjoy the paved 2-mile long Sanders Creek Trail, which winds right through the City of Boscobel.